Javascript is not enabled.

 How the scam typically works

-1. Make contact.
-First the criminals prowl the web for victims and make contact through text messages, dating apps, websites or direct messages on platforms including Facebook and LinkedIn.
+1. Out-of-the-blue interest in you.
+Criminals lurk on dating sites or may message you through social media apps such as Instagram, Facebook and LinkedIn.
 Some criminals pretend they are young and attractive and use fake profile photos to support that charade.

-3. Talk — and take — money.
-As the digital “relationship” deepens, perpetrators persuade victims to make what is purportedly an investment in cryptocurrency.
-Photos of luxury cars and vacations are shared to give the illusion of new wealth and spur the victim to act.
-In some cases, the scammer will feign ignorance of crypto but purport that their “uncle” is a skilled investor and can help them out.
+4. “Investment” talk.
+As the digital “relationship” deepens through a financial grooming process known as pig butchering, perpetrators persuade victims to make what is purportedly an investment in cryptocurrency.
+Photos of luxury cars and vacations are shared to give the illusion of new wealth and spur the victim to invest.
+In some cases, the scammer will feign ignorance of crypto but offer to connect them with an expert — perhaps an uncle who's a skilled investor — to help them out.

-Criminals have various ways of collecting the money: Some instruct victims to go to a crypto ATM to buy digital currency and send it to them.
+5. Collect the money.
+Some instruct victims to go to a crypto kiosk (machines that look like regular ATMs) to buy digital currency and send it to them.
 Or they might send victims a link to purchase crypto that actually “puts [the money] in the perpetrator’s digital wallet,” AARP’s Nofziger says.
+If anyone ever suggests you make a payment through a crypto kiosk, they're more than likely a scammer.

-4. Demonstrate fake gains.
-If the victims agree to buy crypto, the (still seemingly adoring) criminals directs them to fabricated websites that appear to show that the investment is paying off big-time.
+6. Demonstrate fake gains.
+If the victims agree to buy crypto, the still seemingly adoring criminals direct them to fabricated trading platforms that appear to show that the investment is paying off big-time.

-5. Ask for more money.
-Sometimes victims are able to make small withdrawals from their accounts at first, but if they try to cash out, they are told they must pay a 25 percent “tax.”
+7. Ask for more money.
+Sometimes victims are able to make small withdrawals from their accounts at first, but if they try to cash out, they are told they must pay a “tax.”

 “It is a long con that’s really laser-focused on taking every penny from the victim,” she adds.
 “That’s why we’re literally seeing suicides.
 We are seeing people checking themselves into psychiatric facilities.”